fractus-io/keras-tutorial/README.md

 ```
 from keras import models
 from keras import layers

 model = models.Sequential()
 model.add(layers.Dense(16, input_shape=(784,)))
 model.add(layers.Dense(16))
 ```
-The second layer didn’t receive an input shape argumen, instead Keras will automatically inferred its input shape as being the output shape of the layer that came before.
+The second layer didn’t receive an input shape argument, instead Keras will automatically inferred its input shape as being the output shape of the layer that came before.

-#### Layers
+#### <a id="43"></a>Layers

 Keras Sequential API implements a lot of layers which can be used for different types of neural network(MlP, CNN, LSTM, etc.).
 Commonly used layers are:
  * Core Layers